Mastering How to Change Password on iPhone Securely

 Step 4: Enter your old passcode once more to verify your identity.

 Step 5: Enter your new passcode and verify it by entering it again.
-You can choose between a custom alphanumeric code, custom numeric code, or the standard 4-digit or 6-digit numeric code.
+You can choose between a custom alphanumeric code (which is highly recommended for maximum security), custom numeric code, or the standard 4-digit or 6-digit numeric code.
+For robust security, consider using a longer, complex code, perhaps 6 digits or more, as recommended by security experts.

 How to Change Apple ID Password If Forgotten

 Sometimes the password you’ve forgotten isn’t your screen passcode but your Apple ID password.
 This can be equally problematic since your Apple ID is essential for accessing iCloud, the App Store, and other Apple services.
+You might need to know how to change password on iPhone services even when your physical device is unlocked.
 Here’s how to reset your Apple ID password using different methods.

 Resetting Apple ID Password with Two-Factor Authentication

-If you have two-factor authentication enabled on your Apple ID (which is now the default for most accounts), you can reset your password directly from your iPhone if you still remember your device passcode.
+If you have two-factor authentication (2FA) enabled on your Apple ID (which is now the default for most accounts), you can reset your password directly from your iPhone if you still remember your device passcode.
+This leverages the trust you’ve already established with your current device.

 Step 1: Open Settings and tap on your name at the top of the screen.

-If you’re not signed into iCloud on any of your devices:
+If you are not signed into any of your trusted devices, the process looks a bit different:

 Step 1: Go to Settings and try to sign in to your Apple ID.

-Step 2: When prompted for your password, tap “Forgot Password or Don’t Have an Apple ID?” and follow the on-screen instructions to reset your password using your trusted phone number.
+Step 2: When prompted for your password, tap “Forgot Password or Don’t Have an Apple ID?” and follow the on-screen instructions to reset your password using your trusted phone number or recovery email.

 Resetting Apple ID Password with Two-Step Verification

-For older Apple accounts that still use two-step verification (different from two-factor authentication), the password reset process varies slightly.
+For older Apple accounts that still use two-step verification (which is distinct from 2FA), the password reset process involves using your recovery key.

 Step 1: Visit appleid.apple.com and click “Forgot Apple ID or password.”